 In this subsection we relate firm characteristics that are hypothesized to influence the cash-flow-investment sensitivities to the cash-flow coefficient.
 This test allows us to investigate which factors aggravate or mitigate the managerial-discretion and asymmetric-information problems.
 Table 3 displays the results.
+We only interact that part of the sample with an a priori variable when theory suggests doing so.
 Panel A contains the corporate-governance variables that affect the managerial-discretion problem only.
 Panel B summarizes the results for the explanatory variables that act both as governance mechanisms for the managerial-discretion problem and as asymmetric-information variables for the asymmetric-information problem.
 Finally, Panel C contains the variables that only serve as asymmetric-information variables.
 We first discuss the results on managerial discretion, i.e. the low-Q firms.
 Subsequently, we turn to the analysis of the asymmetric information hypothesis, i.e. to the high-Q firms.
-In our discussion, we follow the order of formulation of hypotheses in Subsections 2.1 and 2.2.
+In our discussion, we follow the order of hypotheses formulated in Subsections 2.1 and 2.2.